hamvocke/dkb2homebank/README.md

 How to run the script
 ---------------------

-The script can detect what kind of account's CSV export you want to convert.
+The script can convert several kinds of CSV export formats you want to convert.
 Currently supported are:

 * DKB Cash (as of the legacy web portal)
 * DKB Visa (as of the legacy web portal)
 * DKB Giro (as of the new web portal introduced in 2023)

-Simply run the following command to let the script auto-detect the kind of CSV file you're passing in:

-	./dkb2homebank.py yourDKBExportFile.csv

-If auto-detection doesn't work or you prefer to be explicit, you can pass the account type with the `-v|-c|-g` switch:

 To convert a _DKB Cash_ file run: